 Samsa (also sometimes spelled “samosa”) is another popular style of dumplings in Uzbekistan.
 Similar to manti, they are filled with lamb or beef and an extra helping of lamb fat for flavor.
 They are then baked in an oven, resulting in a flaky pastry that is a staple breakfast food in Uzbekistan.
 In fact, a plate full of samsas and a pot of tea is a very traditional start to a morning in Uzbekistan.

 You’ll occasionally encounter potatoes and onion Samsa, but generally, you can expect them to be full of the delicious but artery-clogging mix of chopped or ground meat and extra fat.

 Achichuk is a simple salad made from sliced tomatoes, onions, and cucumbers.
 You’ll see it as an option at every Uzbek restaurant, and you’ll surely end up ordering it a time or two during your trip.
 It’s simple and straightforward but also fresh and delicious.

-Charlop (also spelled chalap or chalob) is cold yogurt soup made with cilantro, dill, parsley, radishes, and cucumbers.
+Charlop (also spelled chalap or chalob) is a cold yogurt soup made with cilantro, dill, parsley, radishes, and cucumbers.
 It’s a nice start to a meal as it’s light and refreshing (though a little bland) especially if you’re visiting Uzbekistan in the summer.

-You’ve likely tried dolmas before as they are popular all over the world, especially in Mediterranean and Turkish cuisine.
+You’ve likely tried dolmas before as they are popular all over the world, especially in the Mediterranean and Turkish cuisine.

 You may think of dolmas as simply grape leaves stuffed with ground beef and rice, but the term actually refers to a number of different stuffed dishes.
 In Uzbekistan, you will often get a variety of different stuffed vegetables including peppers and cabbage leaves when you order dolmas.